vwangyanweida/python_document/python-3.8.0-docs-text/library/asyncio_eventloop.md

 2. See also Platform Support section for some limitations of these methods.

 ### 直接使用 socket 对象
-In general, protocol implementations that use transport-based APIs such as "loop.create_connection()" and "loop.create_server()" are faster than implementations that work with sockets directly.
-However, there are some use cases when performance is not critical, and working with "socket" objects directly is more convenient.
+1. In general, protocol implementations that use transport-based APIs such as `loop.create_connection()` and `loop.create_server()` are faster than implementations that work with sockets directly.

+	However,there are some use cases when performance is not critical, and working with "socket" objects directly is more convenient.

 #### sock recv
 1. coroutine `loop.sock_recv`(sock, nbytes)

-	Receive up to *nbytes* from *sock*.
-Asynchronous version of socket.recv().
+	Receive up to *nbytes* from *sock*.  **Asynchronous version of socket.recv().**

 2. 返回接收到的数据【bytes对象类型】。